Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Key Points

-3. Blood tests and microbiological investigations are not recommended for routine use in the diagnosis and management of CAP
+2. Chest X-Ray (CXR), blood tests and microbiological investigations are not recommended for routine use in the diagnosis and management of CAP

-4. For non-severe pneumonia, high dose oral amoxicillin is recommended, even for inpatient use
+3. For non-severe pneumonia, high dose oral amoxicillin is recommended, even for inpatient use

 Background

-• Pneumonia can be defined clinically as the presence of fever, cough and tachypnoea at rest (and retractions in younger children) when clinical wheezing syndromes have been ruled out
+• Pneumonia can be defined clinically as the presence of fever, cough and tachypnoea at rest (and retractions in younger children)

-• “Complicated pneumonia” occurs when there is a complication such as parapneumonic effusion, empyema, lung abscess, or necrotising pneumonia
+• “Complicated pneumonia” occurs when there is a complication such as parapneumonic effusion, empyema, lung abscess or necrotising pneumonia

 Assessment